BlueHenBenton/UD-CISC-Autoexam-System/README.md

 Consumes a path to an activity (an individual question), and produces the tags that are contained from that activity.
 If the tag found is not in the database, it logs an error to the console.

 _sanitize-key.js_
-Mongodb does not like json files with certain characters such as $, so we use different functions within sanitize-key to encode and decode these characters.
+Mongodb does not like json files with certain characters such as `.` and `$`, so we use different functions within sanitize-key to encode and decode these characters.

 _tar-question.js_
 Extracts the MBZ file to the temporary directory

 _upload-document.js_
 Upload document takes the encoded, sanitized json question objects and uploads them to a Mongo Database.
-The name of this database and the name of the collection within the database can be set from the file `/express-server/config-template-json`
+The name of this database and the name of the collection within the database can be set from the file `/config.json`

 _validate-tags.js__
-Checks to see if tags marked required in the Mongodb tags schema are present in the document.
-Also checks to make sure all tags in the mbz file are present in the database.
+Performs tag validation on a question, according to the validation rules in the database.